Notes on the Geography of Northern India: Old Delhi (Shahjahanabad)

 Its other side.

-Could get something to eat, though.
+We could get something to eat, though.

 Another view from the mosque.
 It's clear that a lot of the Old City isn't old at all.